-Table 3.2 compares the age of the population in Evansville to that of Rock County and Dane County.
+Figure 3.3 compares the age of the population in Evansville to that of Rock County and Dane County.
 The median age reflects that of Dane County.
 The larger proportion of those under 5 years of age supports the theory that young families are choosing Evansville.

-The proportion of age groups around the City look more like that of Rock County's, but more young children and fewer retirees/empty nesters means Evansville's median age is nearly 4 years younger than the Rock County median age.
+The proportion of age groups around the City look more like that Rock County's, but more young children and fewer retirees/empty nesters means Evansville's median age is nearly 4 years younger than the Rock County median age.

-Table 3.3: Population by Race, 2010 versus 2020
+Figure 3.4: Population by Race, 2010 versus 2020